UniversalDependencies/docs/structure.md

 ### Multiword Function Words

-The word forms that make up a fixed multiword expression are connected into a head-initial structure using the special dependency relation `mwe` (see below).
+The word forms that make up a fixed multiword expression are connected into a head-initial structure using the special dependency relation [ud-dep/mwe]() (see below).
 When the multiword expression is a functional element, the initial word form will then superficially look like a function word with dependents.

 <div id="s6" class="sd-parse">